-- Helps to reduce Cyberbullying and Sexting - Supports teachers with educating learners on good online behaviour and respect - Encourages learners to learn how to self-regulate, and de-risk their online interactions - Reduces the time teachers spend resolving difficult online issues as the software steps in in-themoment - No school cost safeguarding app.
+- Helps to reduce Cyberbullying and Sexting - Supports teachers with educating studentss on good online behaviour and respect - Encourages students to learn how to self-regulate, and de-risk their online interactions - Reduces the time teachers spend resolving difficult online issues as the software steps in in-themoment - No school cost to SafeToNet's pioneering safeguarding app.
 Visit www.safetonet.com/abw2020 and use the code ABW2020 to sign up now and make sure your children are safer online.